Amy Klobuchar: Political positions

 Klobuchar's political positions have generally been in line with modern American liberalism.
 She is pro-choice on abortion, supports LGBT rights and the Affordable Care Act, and was critical of the Iraq War.
 During the 115th Congress, she voted in line with President Donald Trump's position on legislation 31.1 percent of the time.

 According to GovTrack, Klobuchar passed more legislation than any other senator by the end of the 114th Congress in late 2016.
 According to Congress.gov, as of 16 December 2018, she had sponsored or co-sponsored 111 pieces of legislation that became law.

+In 2023, the Lugar Center ranked Klobuchar in the top fifth of senators for bipartisanship.

 Personal life and family

 In 1993, Klobuchar married John Bessler, a private practice attorney and a professor at the University of Baltimore School of Law.
 They have a daughter who graduated from Yale University and worked as a legislative director for New York councilman Keith Powers.

 Klobuchar is a member of the United Church of Christ and is a cousin of musician Zola Jesus.

 In September 2021, Klobuchar revealed that she had been diagnosed with Stage 1A breast cancer in February 2021, that she had undergone a successful lumpectomy, and that in May she had completed a course of radiation treatment.
 In August, her doctors determined that the treatments had all been successful and she was cancer-free.
+In July 2024, Klobuchar announced that she was still cancer-free after she underwent a small surgery and brief radiation treatment.

 Klobuchar's grandparents were immigrants from Slovenia's White Carniola region.
 Her paternal grandfather was a miner on Minnesota's Iron Range.
-Amy's maternal grandparents emigrated from Switzerland to the United States.
+Her maternal grandparents emigrated from Switzerland to the United States.